cehusted/cse231-project-javaOOP/README.md

 * Hash Table
 * Binary Search Tree

-__Note__: Implementing this project helped me find a bug in this version.
+__Note__: Implementing this project in Python helped me find a bug in this version.
 Line 136 in 'BinarySearchTree.java' was required to be "else if" instead of just "if"